iamjackg/md2cf/README.md

 md2cf --host 'https://confluence.example.com/rest/api' --token '2104v3ryl0ngt0k3n720' --space TEST document.md
 ```

-Note that entering the password as a parameter on the command line is
-generally a bad idea.
-If you're running the script interactively, you
-can omit the `--password` parameter and the script will prompt for it.
+> :warning: Entering your password as a parameter on the command line is [generally a bad idea](https://unix.stackexchange.com/q/78734).
+If you're running the script interactively, you can omit the `--password` parameter and the script will securely ask you to type it.

-For the security conscious out there or those who plan on
-using this as part of a pipeline, you can also supply the hostname,
-username, password, token, and space as **environment variables**:
+You can also supply the hostname, username, password, token, and space as **environment variables**:

-`CONFLUENCE_HOST`, `CONFLUENCE_USERNAME`, `CONFLUENCE_PASSWORD`,
+- `CONFLUENCE_HOST`
+- `CONFLUENCE_USERNAME`
+- `CONFLUENCE_PASSWORD`
+- `CONFLUENCE_TOKEN`
-`CONFLUENCE_TOKEN`, and `CONFLUENCE_SPACE`.
+- `CONFLUENCE_SPACE`.

-If you're using self-signed certificates and/or want to ignore SSL errors, add the `--insecure` option.
+If you're using self-signed certificates and/or want to **ignore SSL errors**, add the `--insecure` option.

-You can specify multiple files and/or entire folders.
+You can specify **multiple files and/or entire folders**.
 If you specify a folder, it will be traversed recursively and all files ending in `.md` will be uploaded.
 See [Uploading folders](#uploading-folders) for more information.

 If you just want to get a preview of what `md2cf` would do, the `--dry-run` option will print a list of page data but leave Confluence untouched.

+## Page information arguments

 ### Page title